 - The equipment financing pool program consists of numerous participation interests in retail equipment financing contracts that have individual loan balances of generally less than \$500 thousand.
 Loan participations purchased under this program are primarily underwritten based on standardized credit scoring. - Real estate pool portfolios are primarily composed of participation interests in high-quality real estate and consumer mortgage loans that conform to criteria set forth in the respective program agreements.
 Individual loan participation balances held in the pool portfolios are generally less than \$5 million. - A crop input financing pool program portfolio is composed of numerous participation interests in loans exclusively used for purchasing crop inputs from suppliers that have individual loan commitments of generally less than \$250 thousand.
 Loan participations purchased under the crop input financing pool program are primarily underwritten based on standardized credit scoring.
-Many of these loans include significant credit enhancements including guarantees with third parties that generally have strong financial positions. - The vertical asset pool portfolio is primarily composed of participation interests across most of an Association's loan portfolio.
-Individual loan participation balances vary in size, but are generally up to 15 percent interest in each loan. - An adverse pool is composed of highly collateralized unimproved agriculture real estate loans.
+Many of these loans include significant credit enhancements including guarantees with third parties that generally have strong financial positions. - The vertical asset pool portfolio is primarily composed of participation interests of up to a 15 percent across most of an Association's loan portfolio. - An adverse pool is composed of highly collateralized unimproved agriculture real estate loans.
 The loans eligible for this pool are typically classified as substandard credit quality, but have loan to value ratios of less than 50 percent, which minimizes the risk of loss.
 The pool is designed to help Associations manage portfolio risk, while adequately compensating AgriBank for the credit risk associated with these loans.

-The remainder of the credits in our portfolio, primarily composed of participations purchased from Associations, tend to be large (the majority are greater than \$5 million) and complex; we do not use standardized credit scoring on these participations.
+The remainder of the credits in our portfolio, primarily composed of participations purchased from District Associations, tend to be large (the majority are greater than \$5 million) and do not fit the standardized credit scoring for participations.
 We routinely monitor exceptions to underwriting standards and compliance with all portfolio management policies and guidelines.

-Our concentrations in the 10 largest retail customers at December 31, 2021 (excluding OFIs) totaled \$329.6 million.
-All of these loans were in accrual status and 87.0% were classified as acceptable at December 31, 2021.
+Our concentrations in the 10 largest retail customers at December 31, 2022, (excluding OFIs) totaled \$332.7 million.
+All of these loans were in accrual status and 87.0% were classified as acceptable at December 31, 2022.
 Our largest retail customers may fluctuate each year due to changing market conditions.